 Thanks to his charm and brilliance, Philby rose to the top of MI6’s counterintelligence unit in four years.
 Yet he mainly sat behind a desk until he was appointed as the MI6 chief in Istanbul.
 Thanks to his close friendship with James Angleton at the CIA, he ultimately became the MI6 chief in Washington, DC in 1949.

-As I talk about James Angleton, they have not announced yet who will play that role.
-I thought, as an American actor, Stephen Kunken could be the one who would bring Angleton to life, and I was lucky to ask him about that on Twitter 🙂
+When I first wrote about the mini-series months ago, there was no announcement about who would play James Angleton.
+And I thought, as an American actor, Stephen Kunken could be the one who would bring Angleton to life, and I was lucky to ask him about that on Twitter 🙂

-Even when they did not overlap in their stations, Elliott and Philby were always in touch and shared secret information with each other.
+Going back to the friendship between Elliott and Philby: Even when they did not overlap in their stations, the two of them were always in touch and shared secret information with each other.
 And it seems that since they could not talk to anyone, even to their wives, about the secrets they carry, these spies had a very intimate social circle where they watched cricket, shared a lot of secrets and a lot of drinks.

 When two MI6 officers, Donald MacLean and Guy Burgess (who lived in Philby’s basement for a while!) defected to Moscow in 1951, Philby’s close relationship with them put a target on his back.
 But Nick Elliott, who believed Kim Philby could do no wrong, was determined to help him in every way he could.